gaaldvd/quakelib/README.md

-# quakexplore
+# quakelib

-A Python library for collecting and managing earthquake data from various providers.
+**A Python library for collecting and managing earthquake data from various providers.**